-As of 1 September 2008, political donations or electoral expenditure of $1000 or more must be disclosed under the Election Funding and Disclosures Act 1981, when making planning applications or submissions in respect to planning applications.
+As of 1 September 2008, political donations or electoral expenditure of $1000 or more must be disclosed under the Election Funding and Disclosures Act 1981, when making development applications or submissions in respect to development applications.

-To access this register, please contact Council's Help and Service Centre on 9777 1000.
+To access this register, please contact Council's Customer Service Centre on 9777 1000.

 What is a political donation?

 Political Donations are gifts and contributions to a political party, councillor, member of Parliament, candidate or group of candidates in NSW.

 Donations include money, services, gifts and tickets or other items at a fundraising event or function.

 What is a planning application and what is a relevant public submission?

 Whether you are making a planning application or a submission in respect to a planning application, political donations or expenditures over $1000 must be disclosed.